What Is Faith in the Hebraic Mindset?

 I will make your descendants as numerous as the stars in the sky and I will give them all these lands, and through your offspring all nations on earth will be blessed, because Avraham obeyed me and kept my requirements, my commands, my decrees and my Torot.
 Gen 26:4-5

 Elohim made this promise to Avram not because he just “believed” in YHVH’s promise but because he was firm in his obedience.
 The Hebrew in Genesis 15:6 does not say Avram just believed what YHVH was saying, it says he was firm in YHVH and from Genesis 26:5 we see that he was firm in his obedience to the Torah.
 This means that faith in YHVH is obedience to His Torah.
 And this must be the difference: obedience to YHVH’s Torah.

 In conclusion, we understand that faith is not a thought we have in our minds.
 It is not a mental exercise, but concrete actions in doing the will of Elohim.
 And His will for us is to walk in righteousness, and we walk in righteousness when we do His commands.
 For more insight on this, read the article Misunderstanding Paul.

 Many “believe” that their faith cannot be questioned and correctly so, since this is a thought and thoughts cannot be questioned.
 However, from Hebraic perspectives emunah, firmness, can be questioned and even tested as the Messiah will test us to see whether our pegs have been driven firmly into the ground.

-In the article Hope we studied the meaning of the Hebrew word tikvah, hope, and learned that its literal meaning is that of cord or rope, as a tent rope.
+In the article Hope from Hebraic perspectives we studied the meaning of the Hebrew word tikvah, hope, and learned that its literal meaning is that of cord or rope, as a tent rope.
 Hence, tikva and emunah are essential for how we stand before YHVH.